romanchaa997/Audityzer/docs/visual-assets-guide.md

-# Creating Visual Assets for Web3FuzzForge
+# Creating Visual Assets for Audityzer

-This guide provides instructions for creating high-quality visual assets for your Web3FuzzForge documentation and interface.
+This guide provides instructions for creating high-quality visual assets for your Audityzer documentation and interface.

 ## Required Visual Assets

-For a complete Web3FuzzForge implementation, you should create the following visual assets:
+For a complete Audityzer implementation, you should create the following visual assets:

 1. **Project Banner** - A branded banner image for the top of your README
 2. **Demo GIF** - An animated demonstration of your tool in action